devnexus/devnexus-site/_events/ai-for-busy-java-developers.md

 ---
 questionAnswers: []
-id: '752508'
+id: '1028847'
 title: AI for Busy Java Developers
-description: "Yep, we know you're knee-deep in production Java deployments and don’t exactly have spare time to learn about AI.
-But your manager is talking more about AI every day, and you’re reading unsettling posts about how GenAI will take your job.
-In this session, we’ll fast-track you through AI and Machine Learning concepts—tailored just for Java developers who need to learn the basics without the need to drill down into data science and complicated math.
-We’ll cover all the basics and explain how AI can be used in the software development process beyond simple code generation.
+description: "Yep, we know you're knee-deep in production Java deployments and don’t exactly have time to learn about AI.
+But your manager and the senior executives in your company are mentioning “AI” seemingly at every meeting.
+And you’re watching unsettling YouTube posts about how GenAI will take your job or that 90% of all AI projects fail.
+Pretty scary, right?\r\n\r\nIn this session, I will fast-track you through AI/ML focused on Java developers who need to get the job done without the need to drill down into data science and complicated math. \r\nThis presentation is designed for junior and intermediate Java developers who need to understand how non-deterministic tools can be effectively utilized throughout the software development process.
+You will gain a practical introduction to AI and Machine Learning with a focus on the Java ecosystem, featuring hands-on coding using LangChain4j, ChatGPT, Claude, Gemini, and other APIs. \r\n\r\nThis session will cover how neural networks and large language models (LLMs) process information, how to craft effective prompts and manage context, and how to use embeddings and vector databases to support Retrieval Augmented Generation (RAG) for helpful responses.
+We will explore reusable prompt templates, the building blocks of chatbot architectures, and provide a brief introduction to agents, all while learning how to integrate GenAI in an ethical and responsible manner and manage potential risks. \r\n\r\nBy the end of this presentation, you should understand the very essence of AI/ML, so that you will understand what AI is and how to use it for successful deployments properly.  \r\n"
-  \ You’ll walk away understanding where AI fits (and doesn’t fit), grasp its ethical concerns, become more valuable, and enhance your career.\r\n\r\n* Why AI Matters to Developers and Your Career\r\n* Importance of Patterns\r\n* Predictive AI (PredAI) vs Generative AI (GenAI)\r\n* GenAI vs. Traditional Search Engines\r\n* Prompt Techniques\r\n* The Importance of Context for GenAI\r\n* Retrieval-Augmented Generation (RAG) Systems\r\n* Fine-tuning vs RAG\r\n* Java Libraries for AI/ML\r\n* AI and the Software Development Process\r\n* Responsible AI and Ethics\r\n"
-startsAt: '2025-03-05T13:30:00'
+startsAt:
-endsAt: '2025-03-05T14:30:00'
+endsAt:
 isServiceSession: false
 isPlenumSession: false
 speakers:
 - id: a56899b4-eae5-40ac-b71a-5ef5be0945a0
   name: Frank Greco
 categories:
-- id: 81703
+- id: 107979
   name: Track
   categoryItems:
-  - id: 290615
+  - id: 389411
-    name: Artificial Intelligence
+    name: AI In Practice
   sort: 0
-- id: 81704
-  name: Session Format
-  categoryItems:
-  - id: 290619
-    name: session
-  sort: 1
-roomId: 53139
+roomId:
-room: AI
+room:
 liveUrl:
 recordingUrl:
 status: Accepted
 isInformed: true
 isConfirmed: false
-track: Artificial Intelligence
-format: session
+track: AI In Practice
 slug: ai-for-busy-java-developers

 ---